Ruby1993/starbuck-offer-recommendation/README.md

 - You'll also want to take into account that some demographic groups will make purchases even if they don't receive an offer.
 > From a business perspective, if a customer is going to make a 10 dollar purchase without an offer anyway, you wouldn't want to send a buy 10 dollars get 2 dollars off offer.
 You'll want to try to assess what a certain demographic group will buy when not receiving any offers.

+### Problem Statement / Overview

+In this project, in order to maximize the data value flowing through the rewards app and the potential revenues through online order, the final goal is to design the recommendation engine that would be able to send the offer to the targeted customers which are most effective.
+Here is a list of questions that will be answered in this project:

+- Who are the customers active on Starbuck rewards mobile app?
+Who spent more frequently through offers?
+- Which offers are more popular with higher usage?
+Which offers are more effective with an impact on customers’ spent behavior?
+- Recommendation Engine: Who are the targeted customers we need to send the offer and what type of offer we need to send?

 ### File Description
 a.
 Datasets